Lake Bryan, TX Demographics

 A map of Lake Bryan's Population by Race

-Of the 1,860 places in Texas, Lake Bryan is the 697th most populous.
+Lake Bryan is ranked the 714th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Bryan was ranked the 697th most populous place in the 2020 Census.

 Lake Bryan's White Population